 4. Potty training twins in three days

-Potty training your twins at the same time over the course of three days is another option.
-This can work well if your twins have shown no resistance to using the potty, but aren’t exactly excited about it, either.
-This method relies on keeping your twins bare-bottomed—no undies, pull ups, or even pants.
+Potty training your twins at the same time over three days is another option.
+This can work well if they’ve shown no resistance to using the potty, but aren’t exactly excited about it, either.
+This method relies on keeping them bare-bottomed—no undies, pull-ups, or even pants.

-By being bare-bottomed, your twins will be aware of their urges to pee, and what happens when they do.
-Up to this point, they may not even be aware what pee looks like coming out of their bodies, or how it feels to be naked and accidentally peeing.
+By being bare-bottomed, they can be aware of their urges to pee and what happens when they do.
+Up to this point, they may not even be aware of what pee looks like coming out of their bodies, or how it feels to be undressed and accidentally peeing.